LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Icons**

-You can contribute your icons, fulfill icon requests, add missing app components, refine and update existing icons, clean up dead apps and duplicates.
+You can contribute your icons, fulfill icon requests, add missing app IDs, refine and update existing icons, clean up dead apps and duplicates.
 Mastering the Lawnicons design guidelines in practice will allow you to do icon reviews.

 [Icon requests dashboard](https://lawnicons-requests.vercel.app/)